ARMOR-FL/ARMOR/README.md

 We formalize the notion of differential model robustness (DMR) under the federated learning (FL) context, and explore how can DMR be realized in concrete FL protocols based on deep neural networks (NNs).
-We develop the differential model distribution (DMD) technique, which distribute different NN models by noise-aided adversarial training.
+We develop the differential model distribution (DMD) technique, which distribute different NN models by differential adversarial training.
 This is a proof-of-concept implementation of our differential model distribution (DMD) technique.